hyriver/pydaymet/README.rst

 --------

-PyDaymet is a part of `Hydrodata <https://github.com/cheginit/hydrodata>`__ software stack and provides an interface to access daily climate data through the `Daymet <https://daymet.ornl.gov/>`__ RESTful service.
-Both single pixel and gridded data can be requested which are returned as ``pandas.DataFrame`` for single pixel and ``xarray.Dataset`` for gridded data.
+PyDaymet is a part of `Hydrodata <https://github.com/cheginit/hydrodata>`__ software stack and provides an interface to access to daily climate data through the `Daymet <https://daymet.ornl.gov/>`__ RESTful service.
+Both single pixel and gridded data can be requested which are returned as ``pandas.DataFrame`` for single pixel requests and ``xarray.Dataset`` for gridded data requests.
 Additionally, it can compute Potential EvapoTranspiration (PET) using `UN-FAO 56 paper <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ method for both single pixel and gridded data.